OpenResearchInstitute/pluto_msk/README.md

 Switched to a new branch 'hdl_2022_r2'
 ```

-If there's a branch you are particularly interested in, then go ahead and check that branch out.

 If you are working on ORI virtual machine, then source the version of Vivado needed as follows.

 ```$ source /tools/Xilinx/Vivado/2022.2/settings.sh```

-You can check which version of Vivado as follows.
+You can check which version of Vivado is currently being used as follows.

 ```
 $ which vivado